 Nonqualified short-term plans aren’t subject to the ACA’s essential health benefits requirement.
 That means these plans don’t need to provide free contraception, insure people with pre-existing conditions or include coverage for services such as prescription drugs, maternity care, mental healthcare and substance abuse treatment.
 Given their restrictive benefits, these skimpy plans tend to be cheaper than ACA-compliant plans.
 But they’re also not supposed to compete with ACA plans.
 Insurance companies intended nonqualified short-term plans to be used as just-in-case safety nets during transitional periods.
 Enrollees were only allowed to stay on them for up to three months.
 But the Trump administration extended that limit; people can now keep these plans for up to three years.

-The impact: Healthy people can opt to buy these skeletal plans, driving up the cost of ACA-compliant coverage, according to Linden.
-Also, she says, some people are buying them without realizing just how limited they are and then seeking out services such as emergency care without knowing it’s not covered.
+The impact: Healthy people can buy these typically lower-priced skeletal plans.
+But in doing so, Linden says, they drive up the cost of ACA-compliant coverage.
+Also, she says, some people are buying them without realizing just how limited they are and then seeking out services like emergency care without knowing it’s not covered.

 Work requirements for Medicaid